Sentient (video game): Reception

-At the time of release, the PlayStation version of the game was praised for its ambitious and intricate gameplay and its replay value, but criticised for its sloppy graphics, particularly the odd-looking character faces.
+At the time of release, the PlayStation version of Sentient was praised for its ambitious and intricate gameplay and its replay value, but criticised for its sloppy graphics, particularly the odd-looking character faces.
 Most critics expressed astonishment that the conversation system produces dialogue which is not only fairly complex, but generally sounds natural and realistic.
 Overall assessments were mostly positive.
 GameSpot likened Sentient to classic text adventures.
 GamePro stated that "the intricacy and suspense make the brainwork rewarding (and replayable, too, with six endings)."
 Shawn Smith of Electronic Gaming Monthly commented, "Sentient gets some major points for originality.
 I've never played a game with so many different possibilities."
 Dan Hsu and Crispin Boyer felt that the pace was too slow and would be unappealing to many gamers, while Ken "Sushi-X" Williams shared Smith's more positive assessment.
 A Next Generation reviewer concluded, "Ultimately, Sentient succeeds at what it set out to do, which was to forge some new territory in graphic adventures."

 The PC release was more negatively received, with critics commenting that the graphics look terrible unless the user has a 3D Blaster or Matrox Mystique card, and that the interface is clumsy and tedious, making the player wade through several menus to choose responses.
 Next Generation added that the game should have used a text parser for its complex dialogue system.
 GameSpot expressed admiration for the game's ambition and immersion, but felt the cumbersome interface made it a chore to play.
 Next Generation similarly concluded, "All in all, the execution makes the whole thing a complete waste of time.
 It's big, it's ugly, and it's as frustrating as hell to work with. ...
 Unless you have enough patience to wear down granite, don't bother with this one."
 The reviewer said that Sentient did not hold up on PC in part because graphic adventures were not as scarce on that platform as they were on the PlayStation.